About Rough Meadows

-- Habitats that favor many breeding bird species such as rose-breasted grosbeaks and saltmarsh sparrows, as well as migratory birds including least sandpipers and semipalmated plovers.
+- Habitats that favor many breeding bird species, such as Rose-breasted Grosbeaks and Saltmarsh Sparrows, as well as migratory birds like Least Sandpipers and Semipalmated Plovers.

 - Granite benches at the end of Professor Chandler’s Long Walk and on the Kestrel Trail, providing wonderful places to sit, contemplate nature, or have a snack.

-- Sawyer’s Island, a one-mile hike from the parking area, has spectacular vistas from every direction including of an active osprey nesting platform.
+- Sawyer’s Island, a one-mile hike from the parking area, has spectacular vistas from every direction—including a view of an active Osprey nesting platform!

-- Programs held through Joppa Flats Education Center.
+- Wide variety of programs for all ages held at nearby Joppa Flats Education Center.

 Patmos Road, Rowley, MA 01969